-Despite the large cross section of the $CE\nu NS$ process, its measurement is highly challenging.
+Despite the large cross section of the CE ν NS process, its measurement is highly challenging.
 The main reason for this is the small nuclear recoil energy deposited in the detection medium.
-Typical detector materials contain carbon (liquid scintillator) or oxygen (water Cherenkov detector) in the target.
+Typical neutrino detector materials contain carbon (liquid scintillator) or oxygen (water Cherenkov detector) in the target.
 The maximum recoil energy is in the sub-MeV range for energies of ~ 50 MeV [10].
 These energies are below the typical detection threshold of the conventional large neutrino detectors (for Super-Kamiokande it is ~ 4 MeV).

 Over the last years, a great effort has been devoted to develop novel ultra-low threshold detectors having many of them the aim of detecting nuclear recoils from weakly interacting massive particles (dark matter candidates).
-We have discussed these technologies in detail in lecture 4 and we saw that threshold below 1 keV are possible.
+These experiments have shown that thresholds below 1 keV are possible.